Gmail Listener

 Property Type Description

-name String The attachment filename.
+name String Attachment filename.

-contentType String The attachment MIME type.
+contentType String Attachment MIME type.

 Usage Notes